This chapter was updated in October 2019 to reflect changes to the regulation of noise.

 The Act also provides a licensing system for particular pollution-prone activities.
 These activities are scheduled under the Act and include many types of industrial operations like printing and packaging, concrete works, ceramic and glass works, irrigated agriculture, boat repairs and chemical production as well as waste disposal, sewage treatment, electricity generation and road construction activities (POEO Act, Schedule 1).

 Under the licensing system, such an activity cannot be carried out without an environmental protection licence.
 The licence can contain specific and detailed conditions to monitor, control or prevent pollution and if the licence-holder breaches a condition, there are hefty fines and the licence may be suspended or revoked (POEO Act, Chapter 3, Environment Protection Licences).
-To make a complaint about pollution from a licensed activity, contact the OEH Environment Line 131 555.

 There is also a duty under section 148 of the Act for polluters to report a pollution incident to the appropriate authority.
-For an incident involving a licensed activity the appropriate authority is the OEH and for non-licensed activities it is generally the local council.
+For an incident involving a licensed activity the appropriate authority is the EPA and for non-licensed activities it is generally the local council.

-Whether the pollution is from domestic or industrial sources, the POEO Act and its regulations give police, local councils, the OEH and other regulatory authorities the power to issue various directions and notices as well as the power to institute court proceedings for offences.
+Whether the pollution is from domestic or industrial sources, the POEO Act and its regulations give police, local councils, the EPA and other regulatory authorities the power to issue various directions and notices as well as the power to institute court proceedings for offences.

 General environmental protection notices such as prevention notices, clean up notices, prohibition notices and compliance cost notices can be issued as well as specific notices for particular types of pollution (POEO Act, Chapter 4, Environment Protection Notices).
 The Act also provides powers of entry, search and seizure in certain circumstances, powers of investigation and the power to recover associated costs and administrative fees (POEO Act, Chapter 7, Investigation).